 Should you get a second wedding photographer?

-The question of adding a second photographer for your wedding is a common one in the Minneapolis area, where our weddings include more guests than the national average, and our wedding photographer options plentiful.
+The question of adding a second photographer for your wedding is a common one in the Minneapolis area, where our weddings include more guests than the national average, and our wedding photographer options are plentiful.
 Every photographer does things differently when it comes to second photographers.
 Even wedding blogs will give you a different opinion on if you need a second photographer.
+A few years ago it was a popular opinion that you had to have a second wedding photographer.
+When elopements and intimate weddings became popular again this opinion went away.
 So how do you know if you need one?

 Here are five reasons I recommend a second wedding photographer for your Minnesota Wedding:

 This the number one reason you should consider a second photographer.
 The national average wedding guest count is 126 according to the 2019 Wedding Report.
 I regularly see guest counts of around 250 at Minnesota weddings.
 If you have over 150 guests a second wedding photographer is worth investing in.

 A large guest count means a large venue, big ceremony space, and more action happening all at once.
 I’ve photographed weddings where I can barely get to the other side of the room because it’s full of people.
 Two photographers give you the best chance of not missing the moments that happen quickly.